Off Limits Policies: Account

 This functionality supports only a first level of Account Hierarchy (only child accounts of the selected parent account and no further levels in the hierarchy).

-The data shown on the Child Accounts pop-up is configurable.
-For more details see Off Limits Configuration Guide.
+The data shown in the Child Accounts pop-up is configurable.
+For more details, see Off Limits: Configuration Guide.